frazs/prometheus-operator-configs/README.md

-# prometheus-rules
+# prometheus-operator-configs

-For the Prometheus Operator: Custom Prometheus rules and AlertManager configurations.
-In active early development.
+Custom configurations the Prometheus Operator, spanning Prometheus, AlertManager, and Grafana.
+In active early development, primarily on the development cluster.

 **Ready**
 - Figured out how to apply rules